walshey1117/rmo-landscaping/docs/architecture/technical-implementation.md

   - Cluster management

 ## 3. Data Layer
-> **Reasoning**: The data layer combines SQLite for persistent storage with Redis for caching to optimize performance and scalability.
-This hybrid approach provides the simplicity of SQLite with the high-performance capabilities of Redis.
+> **Reasoning**: The data layer combines PostgreSQL for persistent storage with Redis for caching to optimize performance and scalability.
+This hybrid approach provides the robustness and scalability of PostgreSQL with the high-performance capabilities of Redis.

 ### 3.1 Database Schema
 > **Reasoning**: The database schema is designed to support the domain model while maintaining data integrity through proper relationships.
-Using SQLite initially provides simplicity and easy deployment, with the option to migrate to a more robust solution like PostgreSQL when needed.
+PostgreSQL provides robust relational database capabilities, excellent performance, and strong data integrity guarantees, making it an ideal choice for our application's needs.

 ### 3.2 Cache Schema
 > **Reasoning**: The cache schema is structured to optimize read performance and support real-time features while maintaining data consistency with the primary database.